Mark Meadows: 2018

 Meadows won reelection to his seat in the November 2018 election, receiving 59% of the vote to his Democratic opponent Phillip Price's 38%.

 During the campaign Meadows supported President Trump's agenda, calling him a "conservative president" in 2017, and suggesting that Republicans who didn't support Trump should be removed from office.
 Trump's son-in-law Jared Kushner attended a private fundraiser for Meadows.
 In January 2018, Meadows traveled to Davos, Switzerland, with a congressional delegation for the World Economic Forum, along with a White House delegation including Trump and cabinet members including Treasury Secretary Steven Mnuchin, Secretary of State Rex Tillerson, and Energy Secretary Rick Perry.

 2020

 On December 19, 2019, Meadows announced that he would not seek reelection in 2020.

-White House chief of staff
+White House Chief of Staff

+By 2017, Meadows and Donald Trump began telephone conversations following evening broadcasts by Sean Hannity on Fox News.
 In December 2018, Meadows was vocal about his desire to work in the White House as Chief of Staff upon the January 2019 departure of John F. Kelly.
 Until December 2018, Meadows claimed to have received a Bachelor of Arts degree.
 When questions about his credentials arose during media speculation that he was under consideration to serve as White House chief of staff, Meadows amended his official House biography and other sources to indicate that his degree was an associate, not a bachelor's.

 On March 6, 2020, Trump named Meadows the next White House chief of staff, succeeding Acting Chief Mick Mulvaney.
 Meadows resigned from the House on March 30, 2020, and began his new role the next day.